GluuFederation/docs-ce-prod/3.1.1/source/upgrade/index.md

 !!!
 Note
     Above procedure can be utilized to update other components of Gluu CE server 3.1.1, mentioned below.

-#### Latest WAR files
+### Latest .war files

-The latest release of WAR files can be downloaded from the following locations:
+The latest release of .war files can be downloaded from the following locations:

 - [oxTrust](https://ox.gluu.org/maven/org/xdi/oxtrust-server/)
 - [oxAuth](https://ox.gluu.org/maven/org/xdi/oxauth-server/)